LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 For point 1 and 3 please see our discusssion at the beginning of the reply.
 For point 2, the idea of the rational programmer is a new one so far applied to blame in contracts (Lazarek et al. POPL 2020) and blame in gradual typing (our work).
-We don't know the future but we believe it can have a similar effect in programming languages as homo economicus in economics.
+We believe it can have a similar effect in programming languages as homo economicus in economics.

-That said, as posed, the comment expresses a significant mis-characterization of the submission.
+That said, as posed, this comment expresses a significant mis-characterization of the submission.
 It is not the benefits of a gradual type system that are in doubt.
 The experimental setup keeps the type system constant but allows to answer the question which of several